Hyper Suprime-Cam Y3 results: photo-$z$ bias calibration with lensing shear ratios and cosmological constraints from cosmic shear: Results

 In this section, we present the fiducial parameter constraints from our shear-ratio measurements and compare them with those obtained using the HSC-Y3 cosmic shear measurements.
 We derive the constraints by combining our shear-ratio measurements with the BOSS DR12 BAO data as our fiducial setup.
 We first present the constraints from the independent analyses and subsequently discuss the cosmological implications from the joint analysis.

 Our shear-ratio measurements are modeled using the methodology described in Sec.~\ref{sec:model}.
-The solid black line in Fig.~\ref{fig:shear-ratio-meas} shows the best-fit model, which yields a minimum $\chi^2$ of 84.30 with an effective number of degrees of freedom of 124.4.
+The solid black line in Fig.~\ref{fig:shear-ratio-meas} shows the best-fit model, which yields a minimum $\chi^2$ of 84.30 with an effective number of degrees of freedom of 124.4 and a $p$-value of 99 percent.
 The effective degrees of freedom are computed following Eq.~(29) from \citet{2019_Raveri}.
-For consistency, we also apply the modeling framework described in Sec.~\ref{sec:model-cosmic-shear} to the HSC-Y3 cosmic shear measurements, obtaining a best-fit $\chi^2$ of 146.5 with 132.5 effective degrees of freedom.
+For consistency, we also apply the modeling framework described in Sec.~\ref{sec:model-cosmic-shear} to the HSC-Y3 cosmic shear measurements, obtaining a best-fit $\chi^2$ of 146.5 with 132.5 effective degrees of freedom and a $p$-value of 19 percent.

-As an independent consistency check, we fit the shear-ratio measurements with a simpler constant model to test for possible radial dependence.
-This test is separate from the fiducial modeling approach and yields no evidence for significant scale dependence, with $p$-values exceeding 30 percent.
-In this work, all results and conclusions are based exclusively on the fiducial shear-ratio model.
+{As an independent consistency check, we fit the shear-ratio measurements with a simpler constant model to test for potential radial dependence.
+This test is performed independently of the fiducial modeling approach and shows no evidence for significant scale dependence, with $p$-values exceeding 30 percent.
+All results and conclusions presented in this work are therefore based exclusively on the fiducial shear-ratio model.}

+{In addition, the shear-ratio measurements could also be used to constrain $dz_2$ separately.
+However, allowing $dz_2$ to vary introduces additional degeneracies with $dz_3$ and $dz_4$, substantially weakening the resulting constraints.
+Our aim is to calibrate the redshift estimates which rely solely on photometry.
+We therefore focus our analysis on the third and fourth source bins, which are known to have difficulties in calibration using cross-correlation techniques \citep{2023_Rau}.
+Thus, they benefit most from the inclusion of shear-ratio information.
+For consistency and to enable a direct comparison, we adopt the same priors as in the fiducial analysis of \citet{2023_Li_xianchong}, and report constraints on the redshift parameters of source bins~3 and~4.}

 In Fig.~\ref{fig:photo-z-biases}, we present constraints on the photometric redshift bias parameters $\Delta z_2$, $\Delta z_3$, and $\Delta z_4$ for source redshift bins 2, 3, and 4, respectively.
 The contours represent the 68\% and 95\% confidence intervals of the posterior distributions from our analyses.
 Blue contours correspond to the fiducial shear-ratio analysis combined with BOSS BAO measurements, while orange contours show results from the independent HSC-Y3 cosmic shear analysis.
 These parameter constraints are summarized in Table~\ref{tab:fiducial-constraints}.
 We further compared the constraints on the remaining parameters and found them to be consistent with the expectations from the cosmic shear analysis.